 We spent most of the morning as we wandered around and enjoyed great views of the panda bears.
 It was great to see pandas in different environments.
 And to see that they do more than just eat!

 On the way out we saw a sign for the enclosures for the red pandas.
 We wished we had time to see those too.
 But it left us with something for a return visit!

-We were so glad we saw the cute panda bears in Chengdu!
+On our travels around the world we have had amazing bucket list animal encounters!
+So we were so glad we saw the cute panda bears in Chengdu!
 Many people went home with bags of panda bear souvenirs as a reminder.
 The panda visit was certainly a highlight of our visit to Chengdu.
 And one of the things we treasured from our visit to China.

 Did you see panda bears in Chengdu?
 Weren’t they just the cutest things?

 All the photographs used in this article belong to the owners of the website www.RetiredAndTravelling.com .
 Copying or using them without explicit permission is prohibited and is considered copyright infringement.